 Expense Category Amount

-Salaries & Wages \$6,299,789
+Salaries and Wages \$6,299,789

 Fringe Benefits/Staff Development \$2,501,802

-Supplies & Materials \$814,221
+Supplies and Materials \$814,221

-Insurance & Bonding \$380,276
+Insurance and Bonding \$380,276

 Professional Services \$276,050

 Facility/Equipment Maintenance/Utilities \$205,756

-Marketing & Advertising \$67,000
+Marketing and Advertising \$67,000

 Miscellaneous \$36,500

 Travel/Business Meals/Meetings \$21,000

 Total \$10,602,396

 The largest source of funding assistance for the transit program is derived from a myriad of Federal Transit Administration formula grants, of which the majority are administered through the DRPT.
-This program generally provides up to a 50% match to fund the net deficit for rural transit programs.
-During the pandemic, federal funding was available to fund 100% of the net deficit for transit programs through the CARES Act and ARP Act.
+This program generally provides up to a 50 percent match to fund the net deficit for rural transit programs.
+During FY2020 and FY2021, COVID-19 pandemic federal funding was available to fund 100 percent of the net deficit for transit programs through the CARES Act and ARP Act.
 For FY2022, the operating expenses will be funded through the sources listed in Table 3-5.